f0rmwk/seederr/README.md

 - Python 3.8 or higher
 - Deluge 2.0 or higher
 - Access to Deluge Daemon RPC
-- Optional: Docker for containerized deployment
+- Docker for containerized deployment

 ## Installation
 ### **Run with Docker**